HevelMc/java-programming/data/part-13/5-multiple-views.md

 <!-- Sanakirjan voisi toteuttaa myös niin, että sanan arpominen loisi aina uduen listan kaannokset-hajautustaulun avaimista.
 Tällöin sanat-listalle ei olisi erillistä tarvetta.
 Tämä vaikuttaisi kuitenkin sovelluksen tehokkuuteen (tai, olisi ainakin vaikuttanut ennen vuosituhannen vaihdetta -- nykyään koneet ovat jo hieman nopeampia..). -->

 You could also implement the Dictionary so that returning a random word would always generate a new list of words from the keys of the translations hash map.
-In such a case there would be no need to maintaing a separate list of words.
+In such a case there would be no need to maintain a separate list of words.
 However, this would have an effect on the performance of the program (or it would have had an effect before the turn of the millennium -- computers these days are a tad faster...).

 <!-- ### Sanojen syöttäminen -->